Excellence – A look back and ahead

 The excellent approach: “A desire for the future”!

-Let us remember previous generations who, after war-related destruction, always looked to the future with hope and achieved incredible things and created something valuable.
+Let us remember previous generations who, after war-related destruction, repeatedly looked to the future with hope and achieved incredible things and created something valuable.
 In comparison, our current challenges are easily manageable.
 Excellent organizations are characterized by confidence, and this is how they succeed in mastering complexity.

 Future viability with the Excellence Framework Europe EFE